conf8o/chohnaikai/README.md

 # chohnaikai

-A system for items that is interesting to closed community.
+A system for items that a closed community is interested in.

-For example, it notify game clips to Discord and survey reactions on them, and sort them.
+For example, in a game community with your friend, it can notify new game clips that members create, survey reactions on them, and sort them.

 Also, users can implement particular ways to do them.